 That active and demanding stage life took an end when Morin’s son was born in 2004.
 He stopped performing and concentrated on teaching and composing.
 Now he primarily works with classical guitar, which he has learned taking private lessons.
 Ludovic-Alexandre Morin also teach Argentine tango!
 He is a skilled milonguero.
 Teaching guitar and dancing are his primary source of income these days.

 In 2006 Ludovic-Alexandre Morin published three nice pieces for guitar: Mélancolie, Réminiscence, Nos rêves envolés (Les Productions d’ Oz – DZ 899).
 Read the review and purchase the publication here…

 Morin now has decided to publish his compositions on his website as free sheet music.
 This is due to some ideological considerations and also because he wants to reach a larger public.
 He tells me that he gets a lot of response and feedback from his website.
 Many guitarists have fun playing his compositions.
 And this is the reason he offers his pieces for free on the website.
 As Morin says:

 “Music should be for everybody – free if possible.
 I get my income from teaching, which is a really great job.
 And it is a privilege that I have time and ability to compose alongside the teaching.”

-Morin’s wife is often a source of inspiration to his composing.
+Morin’s wife is often a source of inspiration for his composing.
 He gets inspiration from his memories and his guitar students as well.
 Sometimes he composes easy and funny pieces for his pupils.
-He tells me that he always have had melodies coming naturally to him – they just pop up in his head.
-When he compose, he improvises around those melodies writing down the ideas.
-Morin tells that what he communicate through his music, he can’t express in other ways.
+He tells me that he always has had melodies coming naturally to him – they just pop up in his head.
+When he composed, he improvises around those melodies writing down the ideas.
+Morin tells that what he communicates through his music, he can’t express in other ways.